chrislayco/chrislayco.github.io/_projects/busy.md

 ---
-title: "busy"
+title: "Busy"
 collection: projects
 permalink: /projects/busy
-excerpt: 'a 3d animation about life'
+excerpt: 'Animation inspired by the chaos of a busy intersection.'
 date: 2020-4-19

 header: